-The physical as much as the psychological consequences, including disabilities, post traumatic stress disorder, increased anxiety, insomnia, depression, a feeling of guilt, shame or humiliation and other such psychological disorders may have severe consequences on the victims and their family life and well-being.
+The physical as much as the psychological consequences, including disabilities, post traumatic stress disorder, increased anxiety, insomnia, depression, a feeling of guilt, shame or humiliation and other such psychological disorders may have severe consequences on the survivors of torture.

 These consequences need to be discovered and addressed through the provision of assistance and rehabilitation measures.

-The training was provided by the project partner DIGNITY in cooperation with experts from Greece.
+The training was provided among others by the Human Rights Foundation of Turkey, REDRESS, as well as the project’s partner DIGNITY in cooperation with experts from Greece.

 The program’s professionals are in turn sharing the knowledge and experience that they have obtained throughout the years holding seminars and lectures aimed at field professionals both in Greece and abroad.